 In the upper left corner, the stream shows “Zdirec n.D.”
 This label points to the city of “Ždírec nad Doubravou” in the Czech Republic.
 A prominent feature in the picture is a small park surrounded by apartment blocks.

-Finally, we switch to the “panorama” feature of mapy.cz to digitally stand in front of the house with the camera.
+We switch to the “panorama” feature of mapy.cz to digitally stand in front of the house with the camera.

-Sometimes, attackers are in full control
+Attackers may be in full control

 - Rotate your camera to look around.